East of England Ambulance Service: Patient transport services

 The trust provides a patient transport service (Rated "Requires Improvement") bringing patients to and from the regions hospitals and healthcare services in a range of capacities from outpatients to renal patients, as well as discharges from wards and emergency departments.
 2015 saw a new fleet of Citroen Relay, Fiat Ducato and Peugeot Boxer vans brought into the trust along with some of its older Renault vehicles which remain in use for bariatric transport.
 The new vehicles have the ability to carry a number of patients at a time or have the capability to lock a wheelchair in place or accept a Ferno Stretcher.
 A number of these vehicles are fitted with blue lights and sirens for use in major incidents.
-Contrary to popular belief these vehicles are rarely used for high dependency transfers, a job which is performed by the Emergency Operations side of the trust or a contracted charity (e.g. St John Ambulance England) or private company.
+Contrary to popular belief, these vehicles are rarely used for high dependency transfers, a job which is performed by the Emergency Operations side of the trust or a contracted charity (e.g. St John Ambulance England) or private company.

 Air ambulances

 The trust provides critical care paramedics (CCPs) to three local charity air ambulances in the region: Magpas, Essex & Herts Air Ambulance and the East Anglian Air Ambulance.
-These paramedics work alongside doctors, who are seconded from NHS hospitals, to administer advanced treatment at the scene of the accident.
+These paramedics work alongside doctors, to administer advanced treatment at the scene of the accident.
 Although the service uses the air ambulances, it does not fund the charities.